 Rounding out the album are yet more re-recordings of Direen gems' ‘Girl At Night’, ‘Avenue’, ‘Surprise’ and ‘Caligula’ (as ‘Darling’), which was recorded using the organ at State Trinity Church, Christchurch, in 1984.
 ‘All The Rest’, ‘Surprise’ and ‘Blenheim Song No. 28’ are the Krypton Hits versions.

 At year’s end, Bill could be seen on national television explaining the Blue Ladder Theatre and performing ‘Bride Of The Wheel’.
 Still in creative flux, still writing and acting and making music.
 It had been a hectic few years, notable for the sheer breadth of projects he’d mostly instigated.

 “It was an undisciplined time and I was playing with plenty of people.
 [We were] not very good at organising ourselves and never had enough money to pay for basic costs so I think that is really why the bands didn't last.
 Look at the line-ups that did last.
 The Bats, The Chills and Chris Knox were all supremely good at getting paid for a start, and at getting their promotional stuff out.
 I was always pretty useless at that, but perhaps I like to grow in the shade like ferns and some plants.”

-Part two of the extended Bill Direen profile is here.
+Part two of this extended profile is here.